 Compare denoiser-evaluation budgets.
 The original DDPM setup is commonly demonstrated with about 1000 reverse steps; a DDIM deployment may try a sparse schedule such as 20 or 50 steps, while distilled or consistency models target still fewer.
 Whether a reduced schedule preserves acceptable quality depends on model, prompts, guidance, and evaluation slice.

 DDIM lets us skip steps.
-Instead of sampling , we can step .
-This can reduce denoiser evaluations substantially; it does not eliminate the need to compare prompt adherence, detail preservation, and edit behavior against the slower baseline.
+Instead of sampling , the sampler can step .
+This can reduce denoiser evaluations substantially; it doesn't eliminate the need to compare prompt adherence, detail preservation, and edit behavior against the slower baseline.

 Where is the model's clean-image estimate, is the predicted noise direction, and injects randomness (or vanishes for deterministic DDIM when ).

-Setting makes sampling deterministic.
-By bypassing the strict Markovian requirement, DDIM decoupled the generative process from the exact number of forward steps used during training.
+Setting makes the trajectory deterministic.
+By bypassing the strict Markovian requirement, DDIM decoupled generation from the exact number of forward steps used during training.
 That means you can train on 1000 noise levels but sample on a sparse subset during deployment.
-DDIM is the canonical interview answer because it exposes the key systems idea: training and inference schedules don't need to be identical.
+The systems lesson is that training and inference schedules don't need to be identical.

 Each step can require more than one denoiser evaluation.
 For ordinary CFG, a system needs conditional and unconditional predictions unless it batches or distills that work.
 Count evaluations before claiming an interactive route is affordable: